-A South Side funeral home becomes a hub of Chicago's gun violence scourge
+She embalmed her own nephew and learned to shoot.
+A Chicago funeral home copes with gun violence

 A grieving doctor treats savage wounds

-As 15- and 16-year-olds have found it easier to get semi-automatic weapons and high-capacity magazines, casualties have gotten worse, Pratt believes.
+As 15- and 16-year-olds have found it easier to get semi-automatic weapons and high-capacity magazines, casualties have gotten worse, Pratt, the emergency room doctor, believes.

 "You see things that I would have thought should only be held over in Afghanistan or Syria," he said.
 "They can get access to the same guns they're using on 'Call of Duty' video games."